Skip to main content

 Ireland’s clean, fresh air, lush green landscapes and stunning coastlines are famous throughout the world.

-However, we are now facing a global crisis that means our scenic environment is under threat and can no longer be taken for granted.
-Climate change is the greatest challenge of our times and urgent action is required to prevent irreversible damage to our planet.
+However, we are now facing a global crisis that means our scenic environment is under threat, and its future can no longer be taken for granted.

 Tackling climate change is one of the European Commission’s top priorities and the European Green Deal is its ambitious plan to transform Europe into the first climate-neutral continent.